 Director: Brandon Stiver

 Brandon Stiver grew up on the central coast of California and has been at work in orphan care in Tanzania since 2010.
-Originally, working at a Christian orphanage for a couple years, Brandon realized that even the best of institutions fall dramatically short of meeting the child’s deepest and most intimate needs.
+Originally working at a Christian orphanage, Brandon realized that even the best of institutions fall dramatically short of meeting the child’s deepest and most intimate needs.
 Brandon’s deepest desire for Kingdom Families is to continue seeing orphaned, vulnerable and abandoned children restored to God’s first construct, the family.
+He has his Bachelor’s Degree in Education, a certificate on the UN’s Guidelines for the Alternative Care of Children and is currently working on his Master’s Degree in Global Development and Justice.
 Brandon lives in Moshi, Tanzania with his wife, Melissa and their three children.